QuentinRa/blog.quentinra.dev/info/sql/index.md

 <details class="details-e">
 <summary>From</summary>

 You are using columns in select.
 But they are coming from somewhere...
-That's where the `FROM` come in handy.
+That's where the `FROM` comes in handy.
 Pick the table <small>(for more than one, see JOINT clauses)</small> you want to select columns (and their values) from.

 ```sql
 -- the basic 🤓